ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 For the list of CSCA certificates, each certificate:

-- MUST contain A valid ‘C’ that matches the country of issuance.
+- MUST contain a valid Country attribute in the subject DN that matches the country of issuance.
-- MUST contain a well managed, unique DN and unique Serial number
+- MUST contain DN that is unique within the specified country.
-- MUST contain a 256-bit Authority (Issuer) key identifier
-- MUST contain a 256-bit Subject key identifier
+- MUST contain a unique Subject key identifier according to ([RFC5280](https://tools.ietf.org/html/rfc5280))

 In addition, for the list of DSC certificates, each certificate:

 - MUST contain validity range that is in line or broader than the EHC Validity Time of all EHC periods signed by that key.
-- MUST contain a 256-bit Authority (Issuer) key identifier
+- MUST, if the DSCA certificate is issued by a CSCA, contain an Authority key identifier matching the Subject key identifier of the issuing CSCA certificate.
-- MUST contain a 256-bit Subject key identifier
+- SHOULD contain a unique Subject key identifier derived from the subject public key.

 ### Simplified CSCA/DSC